malonzo47/pynita_GUI/README.md

  Binary releases are available and it is also possible to run from source.

-# Binary distribution
+# Binary distribution (i.e., a simple, double-click executable file)
-The binary  of pynita_GUI for Windows and MacOS can be found in [Releases](https://github.com/FreelanceDev217/pynita_GUI/releases).
+The binary  of pynita_GUI for Windows and MacOS can be found in [Releases](https://github.com/malonzo47/pynita_GUI/releases).
+1. Click on the latest release and then choose the .zip file for your win/mac operating system.
+2. Extract that file on your computer and double-click the .exe file to run
+3. Demo dataset (point locations, an image stack, user_confis.ini) can be downloaded from the demo_dataset folder above.

 **NOTE**: The binary releases only work after GDAL installataion.
 If you do not have or have a different version of GDAL, please make sure to follow the below steps to install the appropriate version of GDAL.